ForNeVeR/fornever.me/README.md

 -----------------
 The project adheres to [Semantic Versioning][docs.semver].

 We consider the web API (HTTP requests and responses, URLs) as the public API.
-Project deployment requirements are not considered as public API, and thus may change at any time.
+Project deployment requirements are not considered as public API and thus may change at any time.

-Since new published posts create a new available URL, they are considered as part of the API, and the addition of a post will lead to incrementing the version as well.
+Since newly published posts create a new available URL, they are considered as part of the API, and the addition of a post will lead to incrementing the version as well.

 > [!NOTE]
 > This project has a long history, and versioning was evolving through the years as well.
 In particular, the following versioning changes have been made:
 > - the old versions (in Python and Haskell) were not versioned at all (these are tagged as `unversioned-*` in the changelog);
-> - the versions in range \[1.0.0; 3.1.0\] didn't technically follow the Semantic Versioning;
+> - the versions in range \[1.0.0; 3.1.0\] didn't technically follow the Semantic Versioning; sometimes, they might've been incremented even with no actual application changes (e.g., while tuning the continuous deployment pipeline);
 > - the versions in range \[3.2.0; 4.6.3\] weren't always incrementing on new content publishing; sometimes, new content was added into an already published version.

 Documentation